CLOSED CHURCHES WITHIN THE

 conference as a mission appointment.
 The Church Extension Society

-building was erected there in 1908.
-The worship auditorium was added in
+erected there in 1908.
+The worship auditorium was added in 1925.
+In

-into Grace, with the united congregation taking the Otterbein name and using
+with the united congregation taking the Otterbein name and using the Grace

-the Grace facilities.
-In 2005 the 3 United Methodist congregations in the
+facilities.
+In 2005 the 3 United Methodist congregations in the Juniata section

-Juniata section of Altoona formed a single congregation worshiping in the
+of Altoona formed a single congregation worshiping in the former Methodist

 Final disposition: